The 30 Most Shocking Sports Trades and Moves in History

 After 11 seasons with his first team, Jagr signed a then-record deal with the Washington Capitals for $77 million over seven years.
 Jagr did not write the same success story with the Caps as he had with the Pens.
 Midway through his third season, Washington traded Jagr to the New York Rangers.

 Jagr went from spending a decade as one of the most dominant hockey players in the game decade to a star unable to live up to expectations.
 His new jersey wasn’t the only thing hard to process for hockey fans.

 Running back Adrian Peterson began his NFL career with the Minnesota Vikings as if he was shot out of a cannon.
 Pretty much the only things that could stop Peterson or slow him down were injuries and a suspension.
 Otherwise, Minnesota’s No. 28 was a high-speed purple and gold bulldozer for a decade.

 Not wanting to risk a hefty contract on their former MVP, Minnesota allowed the 32-year-old running back to test free agency.

 Peterson saw a future in New Orleans and promptly signed a two-year deal with the Saints.

 Not only did Peterson enter the 2017 NFL season wearing black and gold, he and the Saints faced the Vikings in Minnesota for the season opener.
 Even more bizarre, the 3x NFL rushing leader barely played a role on his new team.
-The veteran was forced to share playing time with an extremely talented committee of tailbacks including Dalvin Cook and Mark Ingram.
+The veteran was forced to share playing time with an extremely talented committee of tailbacks including Alvin Kamara and Mark Ingram.

 After just six games, New Orleans traded Peterson to Arizona.
 At least with the Cardinals, Peterson was able to finish the season in his rightful role as lead back.